-Dividend income is recognized in profit or loss on the date on which the Group's right to receive payment is established.
+Dividend income is recognized in profit or loss on the date on which the Group's right to receive payment is established, which is normally the ex-dividend date.

 3) Fair value through profit or loss (FVTPL)

 All financial assets not classified as amortized cost or FVOCI described as above are measured at FVTPL, including derivative financial assets.
 On initial recognition, the Group may irrevocably designate a financial asset, which meets the requirements to be measured at amortized cost or at FVOCI, as at FVTPL if doing so eliminates or significantly reduces an accounting mismatch that would otherwise arise.